 Neapolitan Mastiff Temperament

 Neapolitan Mastiff dogs (aka Mastinos or Neos) love their families.
 Despite their extra-large size, you may find your gentle giant trying to snuggle up on your lap!
-And these lumbering pups do well as playmates with older children.
-Even though they’re not as active as a Border Collie, they may knock over a toddler accidentally due to their sheer size.
+And these lumbering pups do well as playmates with children.
+Just keep an eye on extra-small kids; even though Neos aren’t as active as Border Collies, they may knock over a toddler accidentally due to their sheer size.

-Neos are wary of newcomers, but they are rarely aggressive unless they feel their family is threatened.
-(They have a powerful bite force when needed.)
-But their massive size and deep, throaty bark are usually enough to keep unwanted visitors at bay.
+Neos are wary of newcomers, but they are rarely reactive.
+Still, their massive size and deep, throaty bark are usually enough to keep unwanted visitors at bay.
 Early socialization is important to help teach them the difference between friends and foes.

-Neos may be aggressive with other dogs, so it’s best when they’re the only dog in the home.
+Neos may not naturally get along with other dogs, so proper introductions and lots of socialization are key if you’re adding them to an existing pack.
 They may do OK with a family cat if raised with them through puppyhood, but some Neos will chase cats.

 How to Care for a Neapolitan Mastiff